muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T186E)
+- Minor change to include keyboard hook diagnostics data for troubleshooting an external application.
+This is enabled with the keyboard and extra verbose modes and produces increased messaging when keyboard inputs are processed.

 ### (m76T186)
 - Change: Clipboard - check format before reading text to avoid a (caught) exception.
 - Fix: UI exception in Input Viewer in some situations with controllers with no hats in hat display mode.